jrheard/blog/python/tic-tac-toe.md

 If you'd like to learn about _why_ I need you to do this, [this StackOverflow answer](https://stackoverflow.com/questions/419163/what-does-if-name-main-do) is pretty good.
 The short version is that this `if` statement is what allows me to do `import tictactoe_your_name` in my automated tests.

 This `if` statement is super important, and **if you don't include it then your program won't be able to pass any of the assignment's tests**—so be sure to include it!
-It's easy, you can just copy-paste it into your program.
+It's easy, you can copy-paste it into your program.
+Remember: after your function definititions (those should be _outside_ the `if` statement like they are in the example code above), _everything_ else in your program should go inside of this `if` statement.

 [blackjack]: {{site.baseurl}}/python/blackjack

-# One Last Note
+# One Last Note: Colors

 The tic-tac-toe program from my demo video had colorful `X`s and `O`s.
 If you'd like to do this in your program too, then check out the [crayons](https://github.com/kennethreitz/crayons) library; you can install it by running `pip install --user crayons` at the command line.

-I don't think the colors work in IDLE, so you'll need to run your program from the command line in order to see them; let me know if you'd like help figuring out how to do that.
+The colors won't work in IDLE, so you'll need to run your program from the command line if you use the `crayons` library.
+Let me know if you'd like help figuring out how to do that.

 Submitting your project
 =======================